-The application period for the summer research grant program will open on Monday, February 17th, 2020, and the deadline for applications will be 11:59 pm on Friday, March 13th, 2020 (THIS APPLICATION HAS CLOSED).
-The application process is being conducted in concert with the Office of Undergraduate Research (OUR).
+The application period for the summer research grant program will open on Monday, February 22nd, 2021, and the deadline for applications will be 11:59 pm on Friday, March 12th, 2021.
 It is expected that applicants will be conducting research with IBACS faculty members, focusing on any research area associated with the IBACS mission.
 Faculty sponsors will need to supply a letter of recommendation.
 Once the applicant lists the faculty advisor of the project in the form, an email will be sent to the faculty member with directions for how to submit the letter.
 Applicants must fill out the online questionnaire (follow link below), and also submit on to the website a research plan (maximum of 8 pages, not including references; 12pt Times New Roman, 1” margins, double spaced) and a budget that explains in detail how the funds will be spent.

 The budget should be constructed in the following manner: The total award will be for up to $5,000. $3,500 should go to providing the student with a summer stipend, and it is expected that the student will spend at least 10 weeks of the summer working on this project at UConn.
 Up to $1,500 can be allocated for any supplies or materials that contribute to the research, including software, participant costs and any animal expenses.
 It is recommended that the student first compose the research plan and budget using a word processing program, and then upload the final versions on to the website.

-Students who received a Fall 2019 or Spring 2020 IBACS grant are eligible for the summer award.
+Students who received a Fall 2020/Spring 2021 IBACS grant are eligible for the summer award.
 However, students cannot take the summer IBACS award in combination with any other major summer award (e.g. SURF).
 Thus, a student can apply for multiple awards, but can only accept one.
 The results of the grant review will be given to the student awardees in time for them to make a decision about which grant they will accept, in case they receive more than one.

 Important tax information: Please note that the summer stipend component ($3,500) is considered a fellowship, and therefore is taxable.
 The following general terms that apply to fellowship payments in general: